anilvem1/LAMoveCRMAttachmentsToBlob/README.md

 - Open CRM API connection -> Click Authorize and save
 - Run the Logic App and validate the attachments from CRM to Azure Blob
 - Open Logic App in Code View -> find the text 'CRMORGUNIQUENAME_TOBE_REPLACED' and replace it with your CRM organization unique name
+- Make sure the the CRM org unique name is having correct extension based on region.
+(Ex: NA its crm , Australia its crm6 and so on)
 - Recurrence: Change the recurrence schedule of Logic App as per your requirement to make it schedule job
 - Note: By default, Logic App moves top 2 attachment records ("$top": 2) to Azure Blob.
 Please update the Logic App in code view with the number you wanted